ghuntley/workshops/COORDINATION.md

 - nixos
   - 00-prerequisites
+      - Status: Done.
   - 01-introduction-to-nixos
+      - Status: Done.
   - 02-install-nixos
       - Status: Done.
   - 03-change-nixos-configuration
-      - Status: advanced, but Javier has a couple and requests for Geoff
+      - Status: Done (Javier has questions and requests)
-      - TODO (JC) INCLUDE SAMPLE configuration.nix FILE

       - QUESTION(JC) Why do we have top level keys like `users` that aren't a NixOS module?
 What are they?
         ```
         [kandinski@desire:~/data/work/hack/nixos/nixpkgs/nixos/modules]$ ls